mazetoken/microfiapp/README.md

 Microfi Free Flow (XMI) Bitcoin Cash CashTokens.

-The total supply of 1 million XMI has been distributed for free.
+The total supply of 1 million XMI was distributed for free.

 Distribution ran from May 25, 2023 to June 28, 2023 (https://microfi.onrender.com)